tellor-io/telliot/docs/setup-and-usage.md

     "DATE":1596153600
 }
 ```
  - `config.json` - optional config file to override any of the defaults.
-See [configuration page](configuration.md) for full reference.
+See the [configuration page](configuration.md) for full reference.

 > by default the cli looks for these in the `./configs` folder relative to the cli folder.